OwenB23/Foodery/README.md

 ### Minimalist UI: The minimalist design ensures that the focus remains on the recipes, making your browsing experience clean and enjoyable.
 ### Responsive Design for all screen sizes.
 ## Ingredient-Based Recipe Search API
 ### The heart of Foodery lies in its ingredient-based recipe search API.
 This API allows you to explore a diverse range of recipes by simply inputting your favorite ingredients.
-Whether you have a specific ingredient on hand or you're looking for inspiration based on what's in your pantry, the API has you covered.